 - total mass (in 1958): 2.400 tons

-Five balls of the Atomium are open to the public today.
-The basic sphere is dedicated to the permanent exhibition on the birth of the Atomium and the World Fair of 1958.
-Other balls welcome temporary exhibitions and multimedia installations.
-A whole sphere is reserved for children, with workshops and a place for sleeping for groups.
-The Atomium also welcomes concerts, projections of films, conferences,...
-Finally, the heighest ball is a restaurant with a great view on Brussels today.
+Five spheres of the Atomium are open to the public today.
+The basic sphere is dedicated to the permanent exhibition that explains the birth of the Atomium and the World Fair of 1958.
+Another sphere welcomes temporary exhibitions.
+Finally, the highest sphere hosts a restaurant and a great viewpoint over Brussels.